NE Career Development Model

 Nebraska Career Readiness Standards are employability skills.
 Every person needs these transferable skills to be successful at school, at work and in life.

 Career and academic assessments identify strengths from a variety of perspectives to find careers that are the best-fit.

 Career exploration skills consists of learning how to identify and analyze various career options in terms of what education, training, experience and competencies are required for success.
-Exploration includes learning in workplace environments or directly in workplaces to discover what it may be like to work in different occupations.
+Exploration includes learning directly in workplaces to discover what it may be like to work in different occupations.
 It also involves learning how to evaluate how well a career matches or fits one’s own interests, skills, strengths and work values.

-Nebraska Career Education
+Career Education Strategies